bryanburgers/blog-content/custom-logging-in-rust-using-tracing.md

 [`tracing`] made a choice to never permanently store the data it's given in events and spans.
 If we want to get the data, we need to store it ourselves.

 The way we do that is via the Visitor Pattern.
-So it looks like we need to create an implementor of [`Visit`] to get the values out of the event.
+So it looks like we need to create an implementer of [`Visit`] to get the values out of the event.
 Alright, let's do some more `println!` exploration.

 [`Visit`] exposes a `record_*` method for each type that `tracing` can handle.
 So we'll hook them all up to print out the name and the value.